 As a florist, some of your busiest times include prom season and Valentine’s Day — but how do you ensure that your floral business is getting optimum sales and website traffic during the rest of the year?

 Digital marketing is the answer.
-This kind of marketing refers to numerous strategies that help you to better promote your floral business online.
+This kind of floral marketing refers to numerous strategies that help you to better promote your flower shop online.
 In doing so, you’ll see more sales and more website traffic, which can help increase your revenue year over year.

 Whether you’re providing flowers for someone’s big day, creating a bouquet to send to someone who’s not feeling well, or crafting the perfect boutonniere for someone’s prom date, your floral shop caters to a multitude of clients.